MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ```

 > [!NOTE]
 > The suppression APIs will only work if the process using the PowerThermalNotification class is in the foreground.
-Background processes can still subscribe to events but may not disable device actions.
+Background processes can still subscribe to events but may not disable HoloLens 2 actions.

 ## Testing

 Once you've integrated the SDK into your application, you'll want to test it.
 For HoloLens 2 operating systems that support the SDK, a developer page will be available in [Device Portal](../advanced-concepts/using-the-windows-device-portal.md#powerthermalsdk-test).
 From this page, you can control the mitigation levels and thermal scores for each peripheral.
 You can also monitor which peripherals have mitigations being actively suppressed.